QCPOLstakepool/cardano-tip-bot/README.md

 - Use [Cardano Tip Bot#7235] to tip ADA &amp; tokens with Discord!
 - Use [@CardanoTip_Bot] to tip ADA &amp; tokens with Telegram!

+## DEPRECATION OF MINt
+**Support of MINt will be dropped on April 10th 2023 00:00 UTC on all instances (Twitter, Discord and Telegram).
+Please withdraw your MINt or they will be considered a donation to the authors ([@QCPOLstakepool](https://twitter.com/QCPOLstakepool)).**

 ## Disclaimer / Terms of uses

 By using the Cardano Tip Bot you are accepting the following terms :